HarshaAsh/CV/README.md

 * Treasurer of SAE India club

 # Publications
-* *Preventive maintenance of aircraft engines* presented at the *9th International Conference on Business Analytics and Intelligence* where it recievec the *Best Paper award*
+* *Preventive maintenance of aircraft engines* presented at the *9th International Conference on Business Analytics and Intelligence* where it recievec the *Best Paper award*
 * *Scarecrow - Intelligent Annotation platform for Engine Health Management* presented at AI ML Systems conference and published in ACM
 * *Parametric Study of Cantilever Plates Exposed to Supersonic and Hypersonic Flows* published at *IOP Conference Series: Materials Science and Engineering*
 * *Personal analytics: Time management using Google Maps*: presented in ICSADADS